spark423/pldi2025-artifact/README.md

 $ cd full-gen/
 $ ./Exp10-RI-Inputs-Intervals.sh
 ```
-After generating the intervals, run the following command in the full-gen directory for the polynomials.
+After generating the intervals, run the following command within the same directory to generate the polynomials.

 ```
 $ ./Exp10-RI-Inputs-Poly.sh
+$ cd ../polynomials/
 ```
-Upon completion, the coefficients of the two polynomials used for the rounding-invariant input bounds exp10 function will be available in the following files in the 'polynomials' directory: exp10_ri_inputs_p1 and exp10_ri_inputs_p2.
+Upon completion, the coefficients of the two polynomials used for the rounding-invariant input bounds exp10 function will be available in the following files: **exp10_ri_inputs_p1** and **exp10_ri_inputs_p2**.

 (7) Generating intervals and polynomials for log